hourglass492/NSA-CodeBreaker/task06/writeup.md

 }
 ```

-We see that this main function calls a function called gitGrabber, then get's some arguments from tgexpgbgxulli that then calls some other program using execvp.
+We see that this main function calls a function called gitGrabber, then gets some arguments from tgexpgbgxulli that then calls some other program using execvp.
 This gives us 2 directions to work in.
 We can either explore the tgexpgbgxulli function or the gitGrabber.
-While I did originally look at tgexpgbgxulli, when working on this progect it is hard to understand without looking at gitGrabber.
-(I'll also note that gitGrabber is human readable which may be a nudge by the compition creators that we should look there first.
+While I did originally look at tgexpgbgxulli, when working on this project it is hard to understand without looking at gitGrabber.
+(I'll also note that gitGrabber is human readable which may be a nudge by the competition creators that we should look there first.
 A nudge I missed at first, but see now with hindsight.)

-Opening gitGraber we see a more substantial function:
+Opening gitGrabber we see a more substantial function:
 ```C
 void gitGrabber(void)